 Toothpaste and toothbrush

 If you start brushing your kitten's teeth at an early age, you can easily perform routine dental care in adulthood.
-Of course, first you need to buy a suitable toothpaste and toothbrush for cats.
+Of course, first, you need to buy suitable toothpaste and toothbrush for cats.

 Therefore, you cannot use your own toothpaste on your cat.
 The toothpaste comes in a variety of flavors that may appeal to cats, including chicken and tuna.

-Try to brush her teeth at least three times a week by finding a toothpaste that has the flavor your kitten likes.
+Try to brush her teeth at least three times a week by finding toothpaste with the flavor your kitten likes.
 You can brush your teeth more often if they allow it.

 Dental wipes and dental pads